Best practices

 Is cloud the best way to reinforce IIoT cybersecurity?

 Though the cloud is a main catalyst in IIoT, the long-held belief that the cloud isn’t secure simply isn’t true.
 In today’s world, keeping systems safe from threats is costly and complex.
 Usually, it requires dedicated resources, large budgets, and relentless diligence.
-With the right cloud solution, organizations can get many built-in cybersecurity features and tools that help automate processes and stay on top of threats.
+With the right cloud solution, organizations can get many built-in cybersecurity features and tools that help automate processes and stay ahead of threats.

 Connecting hundreds or even thousands of sensors in your environment can only benefit your team if they have the tools to make sense of the data coming in.
 This is why investing in an open architecture platform is critical.
 With an open and unified platform, you can bring data from various types of sensors and systems into one single solution.
 This creates a solid foundation on which you can keep expanding your IIoT initiatives.